What is Tool Assessor?

 What do we mean by ‘tool’?

-Tool Assessor exists to encourage the use of tools by all types of organisation or group, whether a local wildlife or conservation group, community group, business or another organisation.
+Tool Assessor exists to encourage the use of tools by a wide range of professions and sectors.
 Take part by providing comments on tools you're interested in, tools you have used and tools you have developed.
 To do so...

 - Register as a member of the Network (its free)